 A 15-year-old boy and 27-year-old woman find an unlikely friendship one rainy day in the Shinjuku Gyoen National Garden.
 These two broken pieces come together and heal one another as they learn what it is to walk.

-This movie is an indirect adaptation of Yasutaka Tsutsui's novel "The Girl Who Leapt Through Time" - the main character's aunt is Yoshiyama Kazuko, the protagonist of the novel.
+This is the fifth adaptation of Yasutaka Tsutsui's novel "The Girl Who Leapt Through Time", but the first adaptation to be an indirect adaptation.
 See more »

 Was this review helpful to you?